kbat/docs/analysis/python/pyroot.md

 {% endchallenge %}

 ## Advanced examples: working with trees
 Next to making histograms, working with trees is probably the most common part of any analysis.
-The TTree implementation uses pointers and dedicated buffers to reduce the memory usage and to speed up access.
+The TTree implementation uses **pointers and dedicated buffers** to reduce the memory usage and to speed up access.
 Consequently, mapping TTree functionality to Python is not straightforward.

-Let us assume that you have a file containing TTrees, TChains, or TNtuples and want to read the contents for use in your analysis code.
-The following example code outlines the main steps :

 {% challenge "But first ... create a tree" %}
 To run the Python code below, you need a small tree